Explore our collections

 Enhancing learning & teaching

 Our Student Learning Commons team provides expert and friendly help with academic writing, learning, and study strategies for undergraduates, including EAL/ESL learners.
 The Research Commons team fosters learning, research, and professional development skills for graduate students and postdoctoral fellows.
 Both offer a wide variety of in-person and online workshops and self-paced learning resources, as well as options for in-person and consultations.

 We welcome requests from SFU instructors to collaborate on customizing course-integrated workshops or other learning opportunities to develop students’ writing, learning, or research skills.

 Liaison librarians provide specialized and discipline-specific research support for students, faculty, and postdoctoral fellows.
 The Research Commons and the Digital Humanities Innovation Labs are hubs for research expertise and professional development, including skills in writing, data analysis and data visualization, research data management, and knowledge mobilization.
-We are delighted to have opened a new Research Commons space on the Vancouver campus for use by graduate students this fall.
+In Fall 2021, we opened a new Research Commons space on the Vancouver campus for graduate students and researchers.

 In addition to offering expertise on publishing choices and research impact, SFU Library also coordinates the Open Access Fund, which provides support to SFU researchers seeking to publish in OA journals.